 When we get numerous outages at the same time, we prioritize our response.

-To minimize outages, we evaluate our system annually, identifying areas that experience the most problems and taking steps to improve service.
+To reduce potential outages, we evaluate our system annually to identify areas that experience the most problems and to take steps to improve reliability.
 The solutions may be equipment upgrades, additional tree trimming or other protective measures.

 Steps to take before a power outage